 About

-“I strive to create spaces for sharing, listening together, and learning from one another – in short, for celebrating the power of collaboration in an ever-changing world.”
+“I strive to create spaces for sharing and learning from one another – in short, for celebrating the power of collaboration in an ever-changing world.”

-The personal and the professional intricately shape who we are and how we think.
+The mix of personal and professional experiences intricately shapes who we are and how we think.
 For me, it started with the question: “have you considered a pathway in musicology?”, posed during my undergraduate studies at King’s College London.
-At that time, I was a first-generation college student, finding my way and wondering what kind of voice I could have within the academy.
-But that question set me on the journey to where I am today: from research and teaching appointments across the UK, Ireland, and the USA, to family life with my partner in Southeast Asia.
-Across all work – leadership, writing, and teaching – I am guided by these connections with the international community and the ways in which the arts connect us to one another and the wider world.
+At that time, I was a first-generation college student, finding my way and wondering what voice I could have within the academy.
+But that question set me on the journey to where I am today: from research and teaching appointments across the UK, Ireland, the US, and UAE, to family life with my partner in Southeast Asia.
+My work foregrounds these connections with the international community and the ways in which the arts connect us to one another and the wider world.

-Such thinking is central to the Women in Global Music Research and Industry Network (WIGM), which I co-founded in 2020 with Yvonne Liao.
+• Much of my work revolves around leadership and collaboration.
+In 2021 I co-founded (with Yvonne Liao) the Women in Global Music Research and Industry Network (WIGM).
 This network, initially funded under the Marie Skłodowska-Curie grant agreement No. 894071, pioneers women’s musical creativity across geographies and through the ages.
 It facilitates a range of in-person events, most recently Finding a Voice at the University of California, Irvine (2024), alongside online panels and discussion groups.
 Enquiries for potential collaborations are warmly encouraged.

 My passion for collaboration is the driving force behind my editorial projects.
-I am the co-/editor of five volumes: Clara Schumann Studies (2021), the first in the Cambridge Composer Studies to be devoted to a woman; Drama in the Music of Franz Schubert (2019), together with Clara and Robert Schumann in Context (2025) and two volumes on the global history of women pianists (in preparation).
+I am the co-/editor of five volumes: Clara Schumann Studies (2021), the first in the Cambridge Composer Studies to be devoted to a woman; Drama in the Music of Franz Schubert (2019), together with Clara and Robert Schumann in Context (2025) and two volumes on global approaches to women pianists (in preparation).

 At the institutional level, I have championed diversity, equity, and inclusion initiatives as the Undergraduate Admissions Coordinator for the Faculty of Music, University of Oxford (2018–19), as well as through serving on the Athena SWAN Self-Assessment Team at Oxford (2018–20); the Council of the Society for Musicology in Ireland (2019–21); the Schubert Institute United Kingdom (2019–); and the Romanticism and Eighteenth-Century Studies Oxford Network (2013–16).

-In 2024, I was elected to a three-year term as Chair of the Schubert Institute United Kingdom.
+In 2024 I was elected as Chair of the Schubert Institute United Kingdom.

 My monograph The Gothic Imagination in the Music of Franz Schubert (2024) distils my fascination with strangeness in Schubert’s music – from irreconcilable contrasts to intimations of the sublime and the grotesque – vis-à-vis gothic trends in literature and the visual arts.
 It thus challenges the well-worn notions of Schubert as a happy-go-lucky composer, or a clairvoyant spinning out endless melodies, and repositions his work within prevailing discourses of the time.
 Just as the gothic prioritizes open-endedness, a blurring of where things begin and close, so this book likewise encourages a blurring of boundaries – new ways of thinking about gothic expression across music and the arts.